 The main finding of the study suggests a strong relationship between the experiences of violence and discrimination, as those who were discriminated against were significantly more likely to have also experienced emotional and physical violence, both as a victim and as a perpetrator.
 In addition, those who had experienced these forms of violence were significantly more likely to feel alienated or socially marginalised.
 This was equally the case for Muslim and non-Muslim youths, which indicates that the experience of discrimination or violence is more significant than religious background.

-This project is based on attitude survey research on the relationship between experiences of racist discrimination, social marginalisation, and the development of attitudes towards violent radicalisation in an effort to identify pathways to Muslim youth violent radicalisation.
-The study addresses some of the current gaps with respect to the interconnected themes of:
+This project was based on attitude survey research on the relationship between experiences of racist discrimination, social marginalisation, and the development of attitudes towards violent radicalisation in an effort to identify pathways to Muslim youth violent radicalisation.
+The study addressed some of the current gaps with respect to the interconnected themes of:

 The research part of this project has now been completed and the output is shown below.